JMSLab/Template/README.md

     - To have SCons use a custom executable name or path, define a command-line variable named `JMSLAB_EXE_PROGRAM=/path/to/executable`. e.g. `JMSLAB_EXE_STATA=StataSE.exe` or `JMSLAB_EXE_STATA="C:\Program Files (x86)\Stata16\StataSE.exe"`.

 5. To compile the project, open the command-line and run `scons` from the project's root folder.

+    - To run a given script or create a given file, run `scons path/to/script_or_file`; this will recursively run all the dependencies required to run the script or create the file.

 ### Repository Structure